RadowanMahmud/RideShare-Backend/README.md

 * node-schedule
 * http

-#Commands for running
+# Commands for running

-'npm run start' for running the server '\n'
+'npm run start' for running the server

 'node client.js' for running the client